Author Archives: Andy Burns

 And here’s how the weekend turned out:

-Next week sees The Book Of Life and Fury.
+Next week sees the release of Dumb and Dumber To.
 Be sure to check back on Friday to see our predictions!